axibase/atsd/rule-engine/functions-security.md

 The boolean functions below return `true` if the user is valid and is allowed to execute the given action.
 Otherwise, the function returns `false`.

-As an alternative to `if/else` syntax, set the optional `err` parameter to `true`, which causes the function to terminate processing altogether in case of insufficient permissions.
+As an alternative to `if/else` syntax, set the optional `err` parameter to `true`, which causes the function to stop processing altogether in case of insufficient permissions.

 ## `userInGroup`